Best display? Who should leave? Fans on PL season

 - Lessons learned for next season: On the pitch, keep it simple.
 Pass and move and don't try impossible killer passes.
 Off the pitch, investment is needed.

-Scroll through our Leeds page for more fan views, plus all the latest news. analysis and interactive content
+Scroll through our Leeds page for more fan views, plus all the latest news, analysis and interactive content

 Leicester City